Kayli/logspub/logic.md

   - sometimes known as the material biconditional, is the logical connective used to conjoin two statements P and Q to form the statement "P if and only if Q"

-- iff vs equivalence [^3]
+- iff vs equivalence [3]
-  - P ↔ Q is statement that could be either true or false, but P ≡ Q means that P ↔ Q is always a true biconditional
+  - P ↔ Q (iff) is statement that could be either true or false
+  - but P ≡ Q means that P ↔ Q is always a true biconditional
+    - meaning that P and Q have the same value no matter what

 - syllogism ‘with’ + ‘to reason’

 ## rules of inference

-- transformatiion rules [^2]
+- transformatiion rules [2]
   - carnap brings [axioms and rules of inference] under the common term "transformatiion rules", by considering the axioms as the result of transformation from zero premises